behave/behave/README.rst

    Scenario: Run a simple test
       Given we have behave installed
-       when we implement a test
+       When we implement a test
-       then behave will test it for us!
+       Then behave will test it for us!

 Make a new directory called "example/steps".
 In that directory create a file called "example.py" containing::